-Beata Wilczek, iXperience 2019 Digital Design Head Teacher
+Beata Wilczek, iXperience 2019 Visual Design Head Teacher

 Beata grew up in Poland but studied in London, where she holds a degree from Central Saint Martins, University of Arts London (MA).
 She's worked as an art curator, insight researcher, and concept developer for film, and has shared her work internationally, at Bunka University in Tokyo, The Shenkar in Tel Aviv and Royal College of Arts in London.
 She's taught for over seven years, and actively participates in current debates on design, art, and fashion.